scottfr/SystemsBook/Mathematics of Modeling 2/Mathematics of Modeling 2.md

 DIAGRAM

 This is the structure of our model.
-We have two stocks of people with people moving from the healthy stock to the sick stock as they become infected.
+We have two stocks of people, with people moving from the healthy stock to the sick stock as they become infected.
 Let's add the values and equations now.

 {"attribute":"InitialValue","target":"Healthy","value":"100"}